zhehaowang/zhehao.me/book-notes/ecpp/it26-31-implementations.md

 * The strong guarantee can often be implemented via copy-and-swap, but the strong guarantee is not practical for all functions
 * A function can usually offer a guarantee no stronger than the weakest guarantee of the functions it calls

-### Understand the ins and outs of inlining
+### Item 30.
+Understand the ins and outs of inlining

 Inline replaces a function call with the body of the function code, which saves function call overhead, but results in larger object code size (in turn, additional page, reduced instruction cache hits, etc).

-On the other hand, if an inline function is very short, the code generated for the function body may be smaller than that generated for a function call, and the effects of larger object size would be reversed.
+On the other hand, if an `inline` function is very short, the code generated for the function body may be smaller than that generated for a function call, and the effects of larger object size would be reversed.

 Bear in mind `inline` is a request to the compiler, not a command.
 Inline can be implicit or explicit: